CARE for people.

 KSBC is a church that believes prayer must be integral part of the church life, praising God in our prayers, praying for the world and our local community, praying for one another and praying for the ministries of KSBC.
 Every Wednesday morning at 6.30am throughout the school term people meet to pray, a 12 hour prayer day (September 3rd 2016), prayer in home groups, in our church services and prayer times for young people are when we gather to pray together.

 KSBC is fortunate to have a strong cross-generational age group with vibrant ministries for young and old.
 We believe a vital fabric of the church is the relationships that have been developed between the young and not so young.
 The Burmese Zotung congregation are a vital part of KSBC community and they worship each Sunday at 1.30pm.
-10am on Sunday is our all age worship service and as of 2016 6pm service meets on the 1st and 3rd Sunday (except January).
+10am on Sunday is our all age worship service.
+Our 5.30pm service is Youth and Young Adults orientated and runs each Sunday night except through January, public holiday weekends and Mothers & Fathers Days.

 KSBC is part of the Baptist Union of Victoria and is committed in its support of the union and is thankful for all of its ongoing support of our church.